 How do I get medical treatment for my work injury?

-The law firm Redkite Cardiff now offers Notary public services if you need legal help.
 In order to trigger your employer’s obligation to provide medical treatment you must report your injury to your supervisor as soon as possible.
-Once your employer has knowledge of your injury (either through your report or any other means) they must provide you with a claim form and notify you of your right to workers compensation benefits, including medical treatment.
+Once your employer has knowledge of your injury (either through your report or any other means) they must provide you with a claim form and notify you of your right to workers’ compensation benefits, including medical treatment.
 In accordance to workers compensation law, filling out the claim form starts your workers’ compensation claim.
 Your employer’s workers’ compensation insurance company then has 90 days to either accept or deny your claim.
 During the 90 day period while the insurance company determines whether or not to accept your claim, they must provide you with medical treatment up to a $10,000 cap.
-Talk to a premises liability lawyer to guide you through the whole process and make sure you get the appropriate compensation you deserve.

 Can I go to any Doctor for my Medical Treatment?